MEET THE TEAM

 Purdue University

 Camila Ulloa is a master’s student in Horticulture and Landscape Architecture at Purdue University.
-She is part of the Markets team for the Diverse Corn Belt Project.
+She is part of the Markets Team for the Diverse Corn Belt Project.
 Her study focuses on looking for ways to accelerate market growth throughout the agricultural value chain.
 An important component of her research is to understand the drivers and obstacles behind the adoption of diverse systems.
 Camila enjoys spending time with her family and friends.

 Steve Werblow